1. Score savings with Ikea Family

 Yes, you read that right.
 Ikea has a 365-day return policy.
 That's almost as good as Costco.

 As long as the item isn’t damaged and you’ve held on to your receipt, you can return it within a year of your purchase.
+(Though if you open the product, you only have 180 days.)

 You can even exchange one mattress for another, within the same timeframe, although you’re not allowed to do this more than once a year.